duyduc27/RA-EDM/README.md

-I don't want to have the image anymore
+I don't want to have the image anymore!!!